Micascisto/SASP/README.md

 3. (Estimate max displacement between initial HiRISE DTM and reference DTM, such as CTX, using your favorite GIS)
 4. asp_hirise_pc_align2dem.sh

-## Referencing This Workflow ##
+## Referencing this Workflow ##
-Please cite one or both of the following LPSC abstracts in any publications that make use of this work or derivatives thereof:
+Please give all credits to the USGS Team by citing one or both of the following LPSC abstracts in any publications that make use of this work or derivatives thereof:
 1. Mayer, D.P. and Kite, E.S., "An Integrated Workflow for Producing Digital Terrain Models of Mars from CTX and HiRISE Stereo Data Using the NASA Ames Stereo Pipeline," (2016) LPSC XLVII, Abstr. #1241. <https://www.hou.usra.edu/meetings/lpsc2016/pdf/1241.pdf>
 E-poster: <https://www.lpi.usra.edu/meetings/lpsc2016/eposter/1241.pdf>
 2. Mayer, D. P., "An Improved Workflow for Producing Digital Terrain Models of Mars from CTX Stereo Data Using the NASA Ames Stereo Pipeline," (2018) LPSC XLIX, Abstr. #1604. <https://www.hou.usra.edu/meetings/lpsc2018/pdf/1604.pdf>
 E-poster: <https://www.hou.usra.edu/meetings/lpsc2018/eposter/1604.pdf>

-The Ames Stereo Pipeline itself should be cited according to guidelines outlined in the official ASP documentation.
+The Ames Stereo Pipeline itself should be cited according to guidelines outlined in the official ASP documentation: <https://ti.arc.nasa.gov/tech/asr/groups/intelligent-robotics/ngt/stereo/>